FAForever/wiki-pages/Development/AI/Custom-AIs.md

 AI variants: Sorian, Rush, Air, Water, Turtle, Adaptive

 ## Historic FAF AI
-The following AI has previously been developed for FAF, but currently does not work, and are noted briefly for reference.
+The following AI have previously been developed for FAF, but currently do not work, and are noted briefly for reference.

 ### AI-Swarm
 *![swarmicon.jpg](/swarmicon.jpg)